Student Organizations Handbook

 ** These will be modified or enhanced as the club grows and develops into an established organization.

 The process of becoming an officially registered student organization with Seaver College is as follows:

-- Contact the Campus Programs Coordinator with the intent of establishing a club.
+- Contact the ICC Advisor with the intent of establishing a club.